CasperGrey/Buddy/README.md

 The project includes an automated setup process for Azure authentication and GitHub Actions configuration:

+1. Create a GitHub Personal Access Token (GH_PAT):
+   - Go to GitHub → Settings → Developer settings → Personal access tokens → Tokens (classic)
+   - Generate a new token with `repo` and `workflow` permissions
+   - Save the token securely - you'll need it during setup

-1. Clone the repository and navigate to the project directory
+2. Clone the repository and navigate to the project directory

-2. Run the automated setup script:
+3. Run the automated setup script:
 ```bash
 setup.bat
 ```